Croquet: International croquet

 The most prestigious international team competition in association croquet is the MacRobertson International Croquet Shield.
-It is contested every three to four years between Australia, England (formerly Great Britain), the United States, and New Zealand.
+It is contested every three to four years among Australia, England, New Zealand, and the United States.
 Other nations compete in Tier 2 and Tier 3 World Team Championships.
 Teams are promoted and relegated between the lower tiers, but there is no relegation to or promotion from the MacRobertson Shield.
 The current holders of the MacRobertson Shield are England, who won the title in 2023.
-The next MacRobertson International Croquet Shield competition will take place in London in July/August 2025.
 At the Golf Croquet World Team Championships, eight nations contest the Openshaw Shield.
 There is promotion and relegation between Tier 1, Tier 2, and Tier 3.
 The current holders of the Openshaw Shield are the USA, who won in 2025.
 The world's top 10 association croquet players as of October 2025 were Robert Fletcher (Australia), Jamie Burch (England), Reg Bamford (South Africa), Zack Watson (USA), Mark Avery (England), Paddy Chapman (New Zealand), Matthew Essick (USA), Logan McCorkindale (New Zealand), Robert Fulford (England) and Simon Hockey (Australia).

 In April 2013, Reg Bamford of South Africa beat Ahmed Nasr of Egypt in the final of the Golf Croquet World Championship in Cairo, becoming the first person to simultaneously hold the title in both association croquet and golf croquet.
 As of 2025, the Golf Croquet World Champion was Blake Fields (USA), and the Women's Golf Croquet World Champion was Jamie Gumbrell (Australia).
 In 2018, two international championships open to both sexes were won by women: in May, Rachel Gee of England beat Pierre Beaudry of Belgium to win the European Golf Croquet championship, and in October, Hanan Rashad of Egypt beat Yasser Fathy (also from Egypt) to win the World over-50s Golf Croquet championship.